Article Summary

 I practice the Wim Hof method of breathing—a pattern of cyclical hyperventilation with specific breath holds.
 I love it.
 I practice it daily but never assume this is the only correct breathing method.

-In Feldenkrais lessons, we create the conditions for you to feel and discern all the parts of yourself that participate in breathing.
-Your skeletal structure, muscles, diaphragm, and even heart rate all need to change from one situation to the next.
+Your skeletal structure, muscles, diaphragm, ribs, spine, and even heart rate all need to change from one situation to the next.
 You learn to help make your breathing flexible and adaptable to any situation.

 Our breathing lessons explore many ways of breathing in different positions and coordination with other movements.
 We rely on your nervous system’s natural mechanisms to retrain your brain through these explorations, making these new ways of organizing your breathing second nature.